apache/nuttx/mm/README.txt

    o Alignment:  All allocations are aligned to 8- or 4-bytes for large
      and small models, respectively.

-2) Test Program.
-There is also a host-best test program that can be used to verify the memory manager.
-These are the file:

-   Makefile.test, mm_test.c, and mm_environment.h.

-   Build instructions:

-   make -f Makefile.test

-   The executable will be built in the top-level directory as nuttx/mm_text (or mm_test.exe under Cygwin).

-3) Granule Allocator.
+2) Granule Allocator.
 A non-standard granule allocator is also available in this directory  The granule allocator allocates memory in units of a fixed sized block ("granule").
 Allocations may be aligned to a user- provided address boundary.